AndyStudio/pyCCUS-public/README.md

 - Ground truth represents the computational results from numerical simulation.
 - AI prediction is the outcome of our pre-trained image-to-image model given InSAR images for a field case.
 - Color of black represents area within the footprints of pressure change.
+- Threshold is defined to be 1 MPa as an example to describe pressure footprints.